20 Presentation Tips for Your ESL Students

 - Overcome your nerves.

 - Understand cultural differences.

-- Maintain interest by varying the speed, volume and pitch of
+- Maintain interest by varying the speed, volume and pitch of your voice.

 - Deal with listeners’ questions politely.